This guide was published on April 9, 2020.

 In other words, it’s inextricably linked.
 This lesson is important to carry forward into other areas of your business as well.
 Though many startups in hard-hit industries are feeling the collision now, cyclical effects with customers also might be easy to dismiss.

-“Early-stage founders may not be seeing any churn just yet.
-Many founders had a pretty good March, and so they think it's going to be a good April as well,” says Trenchard.
+“Early-stage founders may not be seeing any churn just yet,” says Trenchard.
 “They’re thinking, ‘We can continue selling to customers at home, no big deal, things will bounce back.’
 But just because you believe you’re firmly in an unaffected market, that doesn’t mean you will continue to be in the future.
 Things can change, fast.”

 “When a recession starts, nobody knows when it will end or how deep it will cut.
-This might be the most profound economic decline of my lifetime.
 We won’t know for a while, but instead of waiting to find out, brace for impact by assuming that these conditions will broadly and harshly impact your customers,” says Mark Bartels, the current CFO of Invoice2Go and previous CFO of StumbleUpon.

 Current Andreessen Horowitz General Partner (and former CEO and co-founder of TrialPay) Alex Rampell made a related point on unseen effects: “Lots of companies think their business is counter-cyclical.
 At TrialPay, we thought that no business could be more counter-cyclical than one giving away stuff for free, right?
 Well, that was true on the customer demand side, but the cascading effects are sometimes hard to prognosticate, so don't be arrogant,” he says.